Creators: Get Started with Web Authoring

 In some way, you'll need to connect to data in order to analyze it and build a workbook.
 As a Creator, Tableau lets you connect to data sources directly on the web, or you can connect to data sources published to Tableau Online through Tableau Desktop.

-To begin, click the Create button and select Workbook.
+To begin, click the New button and select Workbook.

 The Connect to Data window appears.